2020 PBA Philippine Cup finals: Game 4

-Ginebra moved to within 1 win away from taking the Philippine Cup title after defeating TNT, 98–88, to take a commanding 3–1 lead.
+Barangay Ginebra moved to within 1 win away from taking the Philippine Cup title after defeating TNT, 98–88, to take a commanding 3–1 lead.
 Japeth Aguilar and LA Tenorio led Ginebra with 22 points apiece while Stanley Pringle added 16 of his own.
 Scottie Thompson had a near triple-double with 11 points, 11 rebounds, and 9 assists.
 For TNT, Roger Pogoy paced their scoring once again with 34 points.
 Poy Erram and Troy Rosario added 19 and 16, respectively.
 They played their third straight game without Bobby Ray Parks Jr. Adding to their injury woes, Jayson Castro aggravated a left knee injury in the third quarter.
 He did not return for the rest of the game.

-Both teams started slow in the first quarter, with Ginebra taking a 17–14 lead heading into the second quarter.
-The scored remained close in the second quarter before Ginebra went on an 8–0 run to go to halftime with a 10 point lead.
-Ginebra continued to outplay TNT in the third quarter, extending their lead to as much as 17 before heading into the final quarter with a 16 point lead.
-In the fourth quarter, Ginebra extended their lead further to 18 points before TNT staged a big rally.
+Both teams started slow in the first quarter, with Barangay Ginebra taking a 17–14 lead heading into the second quarter.
+The scored remained close in the second quarter before Barangay Ginebra went on an 8–0 run to go to halftime with a 10 point lead.
+Barangay Ginebra continued to outplay TNT in the third quarter, extending their lead to as much as 17 before heading into the final quarter with a 16 point lead.
+In the fourth quarter, Barangay Ginebra extended their lead further to 18 points before TNT staged a big rally.
 Pogoy waxed hot, scoring 16 of his 34 in the final quarter to lead TNT's rally.
-Back-to-back three pointers from Pogoy cut Ginebra's lead to just 3 with 2:50 left.
+Back-to-back three pointers from Pogoy cut Barangay Ginebra's lead to just 3 with 2:50 left.
 Tenorio answered with a three pointer of his own before Pogoy hit his third consecutive three to make it a one-possession game once again.
 Tenorio would answer once again with another three to bring their lead back to 6 with 1:43 left.
-TNT would fail to score for the rest of the game as Ginebra sealed the win with a layup from Thompson and a mid-range jumper from Tenorio.
+TNT would fail to score for the rest of the game as Barangay Ginebra sealed the win with a layup from Thompson and a mid-range jumper from Tenorio.